Deerhoof: Joyful Noise Recordings

 In 2017 Deerhoof was chosen as Joyful Noise Recordings' Artist in Residence.
 Deerhoof and several Deerhoof-related collaborative projects will be releasing five new LPs in 2017.
 Proceeds will be donated to a variety of causes, the first of which will be Brand New Congress.
 On June 28 Deerhoof announced a new album titled Mountain Moves and premiered the first single "I Will Spite Survive" (featuring Jenn Wasner on guest vocals) on Democracy Now!.
 A second single "Your Dystopic Creation Does Not Fear You" (featuring rapper Awkwafina) was premiered on the Adult Swim Singles Series.
 Mountain Moves was released on September 8, 2017.

 On May 29, 2020, the band released their fifteenth album, Future Teenage Cave Artists.
 They had previously released three singles from it: the title track, "The Loved One", and "Farewell Symphony".
 Future Teenage Cave Artists is notable in that it is Deerhoof's first overt concept record.

 Greg Saunier said in an August 2020 interview that a "sort of a sequel" to Future Teenage Cave Artists would be "coming out in a couple months".
+On September 28 they released Love-Lore.

+On October 22, 2021, the band released the studio album Actually, You Can.

 On December 21, 2021, the band released the live album Devil Kids.

-The band will release the album, Miracle-Level, on March 31, 2023.
+The band released Miracle-Level on March 31, 2023.
 It is notable in that it is their first to be produced in a recording studio (rather than ad hoc spaces) and to have its lyrics entirely in Japanese.

+On April 8, 2024, Saunier announced his solo debut album We Sang, Therefore We Were, which was released on April 26 by Joyful Noise.

+On April 25, 2025, Deerhoof released the studio album Noble and Godlike in Ruin.

+On June 30, 2025, Deerhoof announced that they would pull their music from Spotify following reports that the platform's founder, Daniel Ek, had invested in the AI weapons development company Helsing.